SindiLab/Tutorials/JupyterServer-forClusters/JupyterLabServer-AWS.md

 $ ssh -i `~/EC2KEYPAIR.pem` -N -f -L 8888:localhost:8888 ubuntu@EC2-IP-ADDRESS.compute-1.amazonaws.com
 ````

-after this step we are done!
+after this step use a browswer to visit [https://localhost:8888/](https://localhost:8888/) and we are done!
 Once again, remember that since we created an open SSL certificate, you browser might show that the page is not secure.
 Make sure to select "advance" or "more details" options and select an option which will allow you to proceed to the page.

 *Enjoy your new Jupyter Server :)*